koghalai123/OghalaiLabRibbonAnalysis/GUI1README.txt

 13. The "NoOverlap" tab gets rid of nuclei that overlap in the X Axis and their associated nuclei.
 14. The "Representative" tab shows the associated nuclei and ribbons.

+A FEW THINGS TO NOTE:
+1. The radius of the nuclei isnt going to be 100% correct due to the image enhancement and thresholding removing the edges of blurry objects.
+The measurements I have gotten are a radius of somewhere between 3.5-3.8 microns, which is about right.
+When graphing the sizes, they might not turn out right due to the way it is being graphed.
+Without going into too much detail, it is because I graphed them as a scatter object, which keeps it's size(relative to the width of the screen), even when zooming in or out).
+When setting the zoom settings, it causes the scatterpoints to have the wrong size.
+To verify the radius of the nuclei, use the actual radius data I got(which can be accessed through loadData.m), or use the "Background" entry with the nucleus input.
+It correctly graphs the radius I get and it's position relative to the data.
+In the past, this has been spot on.
+2. The size of the ribbons are not correct ANYWHERE.
+It is a manual input.
+In some places, I have even entered my own preferences, so it cannot really be changed by the user.
+For the purpose of Ido's paper, I have heard this is okay.
+3. You MUST go through the "After Analysis", "3D Graph", "NoOverlap", and "Representative" tabs to ensure the data is correct.
+Wherever possible, update the data so it is accurate.
+4. There will be bugs.
+I will fix them if you email them to me at koghalai@usc.edu.
+I will need a picture of the error message, a description of what you were doing when it ocurred, and the dataset where it happened.
+I also recommend fetching from the master github branch(https://github.com/koghalai123/OghalaiLabRibbonAnalysis.git) whenever possible to ensure your version is up to date.
+5. SCRUTINIZE THE DATA.
+It is very possible that I have made mistakes and I cannot guaranttee that my program will not have bugs.
+Please make sure that your data looks like it should.
+This is mainly done on the "After Analysis" tab, but also in the other tabs mentioned in point 3